Artist Practice & Theory

 The course includes field visits to various art venues (commercial, public and artist -run galleries, studios, collections).
 Students undertake independent research, learning new ways of thinking about and managing a professional arts practice.
 Students engage in critical evaluation of relevant literature theory and artistic practice; to develop an understanding of the artists’ relationship with and responsibility to the art world.

-Three study units complete this subject in the Advanced Diploma of Visual Art.
+Three study units complete the subject requirement for the Visual Art Advanced Diploma.

 For Single Subjects there are no enrolment deadlines.
 Please be aware that subjects and courses at LCAD are popular and can fill quickly.
 To avoid disappointment it is recommended that enrolment is completed 4 weeks before classes start.
 Approximately one week before your class begins you will receive a welcome email including any material requirements.